|Aerial view of Tel Beit She'an looking west towards the Jezreel Valley|

 Mesopotamian Migration (2125 to 1700 BC):

 The books of Genesis and Job belong to this period.
 The language is an ancient form of Hebrew, more closely related to Ugaritic.
 Hebrew is a derivative of Phoenician Ugaritic.
 Ugarit employed a 29 character cuneiform alphabet.
-In fact, there are archaic words in Genesis & Job found only once in the entire Bible and scholars have struggled to translate it.
+In fact, there are archaic words in Genesis & Job found only once (or twice) in the entire Bible (called technically as Hapax legoumena) and scholars have struggled to translate it.
 This is the time when Abraham traveled from the land between the rivers (Tigris and Euphrates), planning to settle along the Levantine coast of Canaan.

 The migrations from the Tigris and Euphrates region into the land of Canaan are well recorded in the Tel el Amarna letters.
 These were letters of complaint about the "Hapiru" to the Egyptian Pharoah, Amenhotep III and his son, Amenhotep IV asking for help and intervention.
 This is also the first reference to the Hebrews (Hapiru) outside the Bible.
 Of course, the Hapiru, is used in these texts as a much broader term including various Semitic people of the Mesopotamian region.